 But what happens when the dog attack happens, and the owner does not own a home or have renter's insurance?

-One of the issues we sometimes see is a In Oregon, a landlord can be held liable for the injuries caused by their tenant dog owner in limited circumstances.
-First, the landlord must, at the time of entering into the lease, renewing the lease, or at any time during an at-will tenancy that the landlord can terminate, know about the continuing danger presented by the tenant's dog and that the dog presents an unreasonable risk of harm to third parties off the rental property.
+In Oregon, a landlord can be held liable for the injuries caused by their tenant dog owner in limited circumstances.
+First, the landlord must, at the time of entering into the lease, renewing the lease, or at any time during an at-will tenancy, know about the continuing danger presented by the tenant's dog and that the dog presents an unreasonable risk of harm to third parties off the rental property.

 This would include situations where the landlord is aware that the dog has attacked or bitten in the past and nonetheless leases or renews a lease to the dog owners when the landlord knows children are likely to come into contact with the dog.
 As is true in all such cases, the more extreme the behavior of the landlord, the more likely a court will find that it is legally permissible for a case against a landlord to move forward.
 If you have a situation like this, it is important to get a free consultation with a lawyer familiar with representing victims of dog attacks.